gaze-abyss/GH-GLA/README.md

 ```

 ## Citation
-If you make use of GH-GLA in your research, we would appreciate a citation of the following paper:
+If you use GH-GLA in your research, please cite the following paper:
 > **Wang, H., Sun, F., Shi, Z., Yang, Y., Ding, Y., Zhang, T., ... & Zheng, S. (2025).
 A Forward Genetics Strategy for High‐Throughput Gene Identification via Precise Image‐Based Phenotyping of an Indexed EMS Mutant Library.
 Advanced Science, e14793.**

 ## about GH-GLA